Curiouscoder-0205/Personal-Projects/Databricks_DE_proj2_Ecommerce/README.md

 # Project 2: Incremental ETL with CDC & SCD in Databricks

 ## 📖 Overview
 In **Project 1 Databricks Ecommerce**, we implemented a baseline medallion architecture (Bronze → Silver → Gold) on static CSV files of e-commerce data, focusing on cleaning and structuring.
 Those original CSVs remain available in Project 1 for reference.
+Please click on the link then open 'Archived CSVs' folder.
 [Databricks_DE_proj1_Ecommerce](../Databricks_DE_proj1_Ecommerce/)

 This follow-up project extends that work into a more realistic **incremental pipeline**, introducing advanced data engineering concepts:
 - ⚡ **Incremental loads (daily feeds)** instead of static files.